TnTech-ECE/S25_Team1_MyCapstoneProject/Conceptual Design/Conceptual Design.md

 - The ENC28J60 Ethernet module will be used with the Arduino Mega 2560 since the board does not have a native Ethernet port.
 This module allows the Arduino to establish a reliable wired Ethernet connection for communication, enabling the robot to receive position controls and send telemetry data over the network.
 The ENC28J60’s low power consumption and compatibility with the Arduino make it a suitable choice for this application.
 - A computer will communicate to the ardruino through the ethernet cable using the port described above.
 This will allow for easier user interface and ease of transferring coordinates to the robot.

+## **ME team Collaboration systems- Drive train/motors, cable laying device, robot chassis**
-## **Drive train/motors**
+### **Drive train/motors**
-- Two 12V 75W Brushless DC Motors each capable of running at a rated speed of 3000 rpm and with a rated torque of 0.24 N-m will be used to move the drivetrain of CirceBot[4].
+-Two 12V 75W Brushless DC Motors each capable of running at a rated speed of 3000 rpm and with a rated torque of 0.24 N-m will be used to move the drivetrain of CirceBot[4].
 This motor was chosen due to meeting the power consumption listed in the drivetrain portion of the Power System section above.
 This is the best estimate possible given the current understanding.
 - The motors have a length of 100 mm, a width of 60 mm, and a height of 60 mm.
 - Each motor weighs 2.5 kg resulting in a total weight of 5 kg.
 - Each motor, with no accessories, costs $170.89 resulting in a total cost of $341.78
 - The microcontroller will communicate to the motors the speeds and torque needed to follow the designated path.
 - Size of the drivetrain will be dependent on the eventual size of CirceBot as well as the final positioning of the motors.
+### **Cable Laying Device**
+- This will solely be up to the ME's.
+The EE's will supply and be responsible for the power to the motor selected (not yet selected) and the controls of the system from the microcontroller.
+### **Robot Chassis**
+  - All controls to motors, drivers, and wheels will be handled by the EE team.
 ## **Lidar Camera/Depth Sensor**
 -

-## **Cable Laying Device**
--Note: I don't think we ever came to a consensus of whether or not to have a motor to help with the cable dispensing out of the box, so I will leave this section until the ME team send us that link to give us a better idea of yes or no.

 ## **Hardware Block Diagram**
 ![Hardware Block Diagram](https://github.com/TnTech-ECE/S25_Team1_MyCapstoneProject/blob/Conceptual-Design/Conceptual%20Design/Hardware%20Block%20Diagram.png)